guoping0408/AI-application/README.md

 Now, go back to the DIGITS main page, we select the `Object Detection` option in the drop-down menu on the right hand side.
 Make sure you are at the **Datasets** page.
 <img src="https://github.com/guoping0408/AI-application/blob/master/Images/digit_detect_dataset.png">

 After that, type your own username then key in the path of image data and the label data.
 Below is the sample of the form.
-Remember to modify the data location to the folder where you extracted the dog dataset:
+Remember to modify the data location to make it suitable for your computer:

 * Training image folder:  `coco/train/images/dog`
 * Training label folder:  `coco/train/labels/dog`